All Posts By

 Things To Keep In Mind When Implementing Hybrid Voting

-Have a reliable online voting system in place.
+When considering implementing hybrid voting and meeting, there are a few things you should keep in mind.
+Firstly, it is crucial to have a reliable online voting system in place.
 Research various vendors and select one with a positive reputation and proven track record.

-Educate members about the new system, how to use it, and their options.
+Secondly, it’s important to educate members about the new system, how to use it, and their options.
 This can be done by sending out informative emails or conducting training sessions.

-Consider opting for a full-service provider like CondoVoter that will take care of organizing your hybrid meeting and voting from start to finish, including sending out meeting notices, conducting training sessions, and a full electronic voting setup with on-site tech support options.
+Lastly, consider opting for a full-service provider like CondoVoter that will take care of organizing your hybrid meeting and voting from start to finish, including sending out meeting notices, conducting training sessions, and a full electronic voting setup with on-site tech support options.

 Considering your next meeting to be hybrid?